HL7/cancer-reporting/input/pagecontent/StructureDefinition-us-pathology-observation-intro.md

 ### Category Slicing
 The Observation resource is sliced based on the category element to distinguish between sections and questions:

-- **category:section**: When this slice is used (indicating the Observation represents a section), the `code` element must use a value from the "CAP eCC Section Codes" ValueSet (binding: required).
+- **category:section**: When this slice is used (indicating the Observation represents a section), the `code` element must use a value from the "CAP eCP Section Codes" ValueSet (binding: required).

-- **category:question**: When this slice is used (indicating the Observation represents a question), the `code` element must use a value from the "CAP eCC Question Codes" ValueSet (binding: required).
+- **category:question**: When this slice is used (indicating the Observation represents a question), the `code` element must use a value from the "CAP eCP Question Codes" ValueSet (binding: required).

 This slicing approach enforces the appropriate terminology bindings based on whether the Observation represents a structural section or a specific question.